hacrot3000/solhacker/README.md

 convert flash cookie (sol) to plaintext (python repr) and back.

-requires PyAMF and python 2
+requires python2 and pyamf: https://github.com/hydralabs/pyamf
-(tested only with pyamf 0.6.1 and python 2).

 script expects input from stdin and writes output to stdout.